 use-sample-show, then bring up the embedded web interface to trigger your cues and watch the results.

 Create your own custom effects if you want to be fancy.
 Once you feel constrained by the limits of the effects that are built in to the current release of Afterglow, the whole point of the environment it offers is to enable people to imagine and create brand new effects.
 You have the full power of the language used to create Afterglow at your fingertips at every moment to create and explore new ideas; you are not constrained to the limited scripting environment that most lighting control software offers, if it offers any at all.

 Don’t forget to contribute your fixture definitions and effects to the Afterglow community!
 If you are confident that you have fully mapped out the functions of a fixture, please make a pull request to include it in afterglow, either within the existing namespace for its manufacturer, or creating a new namespace for a new manufacturer.
 Similarly, if you have created an awesome new kind of effect, please consider a pull request to add it somewhere within the effects namespace hierarchy.
-And if you are just tinkering with something new and experimental, please post about it on the Gitter chat!
+And if you are just tinkering with something new and experimental, please post about it on the Zulip chat!